truenas/middleware/docs/userguide/index.rst

 * before performing any operation that may affect the data on a storage disk, **always backup your data first and verify the integrity of the backup.**
   While it is unlikely that the pool upgrade will affect the data, it is always better to be safe than sorry.

-To perform the ZFS pool upgrade, go to Storage → Volumes → View Volumes and highlight the volume (ZFS pool) to upgrade.
-Click the "Upgrade" button as seen in Figure 2.7g.
+To perform the ZFS pool upgrade, go to :menuselection:`Storage --> Volumes --> View Volumes` and highlight the volume (ZFS pool) to upgrade.
+Click the
+"Upgrade" button as seen in Figure 2.7g.

 **Figure 2.7g: Upgrading a ZFS Pool**